Paralegal Schools in Indiana

 The Paralegal Program at Vincennes University is offered by the College of Business and Convergent Technologies and has been approved by the American Bar Association since 1985.
 The program aims to impart the ethical responsibilities and implications of legal professions, enable students to draft formal legal documents in a variety of legal areas, and give graduates and accurate and detailed understanding of the role of courts and law in society.
 The Associate of Science (AS) in Paralegal Studies curriculum incorporates general education requirements such as English Composition, basic Mathematics, and Communication Skills, with law-specific courses such as Civil Procedures, and Criminal Law and Procedures.
 Additionally, the program includes an optional legal internship supervised by the program chair and an overseeing lawyer.
 The internship includes written reports from the student, a final evaluation by the host law office and a minimum of 40 practicum hours.
 The AS in Paralegal Studies at Vincennes University is a good program for motivated students interested in exploring the paralegal profession while completing the standard general educational requirements of an associate’s degree.

-American Bar Association Approved Paralegal Programs in Indiana
+American Bar Association Approved Paralegal Programs in Indiana (Not-for-Profit)

 - Ball State University (Muncie)